OurKokopelli.com

 Sun-Dried Tomatoes

 If you have a dehydrator, it is simple to make dehydrated tomatoes to use as sun-dried tomatoes.
 They are quite easy to make but will need some close attention at the end of the process.
 Plan on at least 8 hours of drying time with most dehydrators.
+Prep Time: 20 minutes Cook Time: 8 hours Total Time: 8 hours, 20 minutes Ingredients:

 How to Dehydrate Tomatoes Dry Tomatoes Grown in Your Own Garden for Winter Use-